 Q1.
 What is a live performance and who is covered under it?

 Q2.
-What are moral rights of performers and how are they protected?
+What are the moral rights of performers and how are they protected?

 Section 38B is a new provision in the Act which deals with the moral rights of performers.
-Moral rights of copyrights creator are recognized in civil law jurisdiction and also to some extend in common law jurisdiction.
-Moral rights of a copyright owner includes incidental rights such as right to attribution, the right to have worked published anonymously or pseudonymously, and the right to the integrity of the work.
-The preserving of the integrity of the work bars the work from alteration, distortion or mutilation.
-It must be noted that moral rights associated to copyrights work, is different from the economical rights.
-Even when assignments are made moral rights of the copyright owner remains.
-This particular provision — Section 38B(b) of the Act — states that ‘the performer of a performance shall, independently of his right after assignment, either wholly or partially of his rights, have the right to restrain or claim damages in respect of any distortion, mutilation or other modification of his performance that would be prejudicial to his reputation’.
+Moral rights of copyrights creators are recognized in civil law jurisdiction and also to some extent in common law jurisdiction.
+The moral rights of a copyright owner include incidental rights such as the right to attribution, the right to have work published anonymously or pseudonymously, and the right to the integrity of the work.
+The preservation of the integrity of the work bars the work from alteration, distortion, or mutilation.
+It must be noted that moral rights associated with copyright work, is different from the economical rights.
+Even when assignments are made moral rights of the copyright owner remain.
+This particular provision — Section 38B(b) of the Act — states that ‘the performer of performance shall, independently of his right after assignment, either wholly or partially of his rights, have the right to restrain or claim damages in respect of any distortion, mutilation or other modification of his performance that would be prejudicial to his reputation’.
 The other right which a performer would have — under Section 38B(a) of the Act — is the right to claim to be identified as the performer of his performance except where omission is dictated by the manner of the use of the performance.
 This right under the proposed Section 38B(a) obviously cannot apply to extras in films as they are not credited by definition.

-Illustration 2: P sang in the film “Cocoa” about addiction of chocolate.
-Later on it was decided by the production unit of the film that due to the entire length of the movie, some scenes containing songs of P had to be modified.
-Due to this modification, the moral rights of the singer would not be effected.
+Illustration 2: P sang in the film “Cocoa” about addiction to chocolate.
+Later on, it was decided by the production unit of the film that due to the entire length of the movie, some scenes containing songs of P had to be modified.
+Due to this modification, the moral rights of the singer would not be affected.